A Deep Generative Model for Five-Class Sleep Staging with Arbitrary Sensor Input: Introduction

-To provide an alternative, the measurement and analysis of surrogate physiological signals has been studied.
-Surrogate measurements make use of indirect measurements, such as movements often associated with wakefulness, or expressions of the sleep stages in autonomic nervous system activity, measured for example via cardiac and respiratory sensors.
-Surrogate measurement modalities often described in literature include actigraphy, cardiac activity, respiratory effort, and respiratory flow \cite{SleepV3,CReSS,Mattress_Review}.
+To provide an alternative, the measurement and analysis of surrogate signals has been studied.
+Surrogate measurements make use of indirect observations, such as movements often associated with wakefulness, or expressions of the sleep stages in autonomic nervous system activity, for example via cardiac and respiratory sensors.
+Surrogate modalities often described in literature include actigraphy, cardiac activity, respiratory effort, and respiratory flow \cite{SleepV3, CReSS, Mattress_Review}.
 Because there are no visual sleep scoring rules for these signals, analysis must be performed automatically.
-Most successful approaches rely on the use of machine learning techniques on measurements of one or more signals, using as training ground-truth sleep stages derived from a human-scored, simultaneously recorded PSG study.
-Many approaches address a simplified sleep staging set-up, distinguishing only between sleep and wake, or distinguishing between 4 classes instead of the usual 5, where the N1 and N2 classes are merged into a joint N1/N2 class \cite{SleepV3, CReSS, Mattress_Review, Bernice_Surrogate, Sridhar2020, garcia2022interbeat, cerina2023sleep, carter2024sleepvst, Chinoy_Surrogate}.
+Most successful approaches rely on machine learning techniques on measurements of one or more signals, using as training ground-truth sleep stages derived from a human-scored, simultaneously recorded PSG study.
+Many approaches address a simplified sleep staging set-up, distinguishing only between sleep and wake, or distinguishing between 4 classes instead of the usual 5, where the N1 and N2 classes are merged into a joint N1/N2 class \cite{SleepV3, CReSS, Mattress_Review, cerina2023sleep}.

 An unsolved problem remains: between different individual recordings, and more importantly, between measurement setups, the combination of available input signals can vary widely.
 This can be because of different devices, measurement protocols, sensors inadvertently being disconnected during the recording, or due to interference, noise, and artifacts.
 Some models described in the literature partially solve this issue and can perform sleep staging on a range of input signals.
-For example, U-Sleep has been trained specifically to work with any combination of single-channel EEG and single-channel EOG signals, even when using derivations between electrodes not recommended by the AASM \cite{USleep_Perslev,resilient_u_sleep}.
-In the realm of surrogate measurement modalities, the CardioRespiratory Sleep Staging (CReSS) algorithm was developed to use any combination of instantaneous heart rate (IHR), respiratory effort, and respiratory flow signals \cite{CReSS}.
-Lastly, the SleepFM model \cite{thapa2024sleepfm} combines cardiac, respiratory, and brain activity signals using self-supervised learning.
+For example, U-Sleep has been trained specifically to work with any combination of single-channel EEG and single-channel EOG signals, even when using derivations between electrodes not recommended by the AASM \cite{USleep_Perslev}, \cite{resilient_u_sleep}.